keu/docs/astro/cli/get-started.md

 ## Step 5: Explore the Airflow UI

-The Airflow UI's navigation bar contains 5 tabs, each with different information about your Airflow environment.
+The navigation bar in the Airflow UI contains 5 tabs, each with different information about your Airflow environment.
 For more information about what you can find in each tab, see [The Airflow UI](https://www.astronomer.io/guides/airflow-ui/).

 For now, let's explore the available views in the **DAGs** page.
 To access different DAG views for `example-dag-basic`:

 1. Click on the name of the DAG.

     The default DAG view is the **Grid** view, which shows the state of completed and currently running tasks.
 Each column in the grid represents a complete DAG run, and each block in the column represents a specific task instance.
+This view is useful for seeing DAG runs over time and troubleshooting previously failed  task instances.

     ![Grid view](/img/docs/tutorial-grid-view.png)

     Clicking on a square will open additional information about the related task instance on the righthand side of the UI.
 The task instance view includes tabs that include additional information for the task instance, such as its logs and historic runs.
 This is one of many available views that show details about your DAG.
 For now, let's explore two more views.

 2. In the tab with **Grid** highlighted, click **Graph**.
-This view shows the dependencies between your tasks and is useful for troubleshooting issues that stem from dependencies.
+This view shows the dependencies and relationships between your tasks and is useful for troubleshooting issues that stem from dependencies.
 You can determine the state of your current task runs by checking the colors of the borders around teach task.

     ![Graph view](/img/docs/tutorial-graph-view.png)